Lessons in Law

 On any given evening, you might find Michael Mosman (JD ’84) helping new neighbors unload their moving van.
 During the day, he is the federal judge of the district of Oregon, but Mosman enjoys the normalcy.
 He says, “When you’ve just moved in you don’t know that, out of the guys there, one of them is a dentist, one of them is a judge, and one is a retired surgeon.
 They’re just guys in jeans helping you on a rainy night unload your truck.”
 But learning to serve others and becoming federal judge didn’t just happen.
 From his childhood in a middle-of-nowhere Idaho town, to a father, husband, and federal servant, Mosman has learned many lessons along the way.
 And as with all lessons, he says, they came “not without some cost to learn them.”

 “I tell people if you’ve seen the movie Sandlot then you’ve seen my childhood,” says Mosman of his upbringing in small-town Lewiston, Idaho.
-Though his father was an attorney, when Mosman attended Ricks College and Utah State University years later, he pursued a degree in philosophy.
+Though his father was an attorney, when Mosman attended Ricks College and Utah State University years later, he pursued a degree in psychology.
 By his senior year he was already taking some graduate courses in clinical psychology but recalls “I could just tell that I didn’t think it was for me.”
 That realization eventually led him to BYU’s law school to follow in his father’s footsteps.
 Mosman jokes, “Let me just remind you that when I was in law school the two BYU quarterbacks were Jim McMahon and Steve Young.
 So it’s fair to say I was in the golden era of BYU football.”

 Mosman’s law career has taken him to various places, including Washington, D.C., where he clerked for the D.C. court of appeals and for Supreme Court justice Lewis F. Powell.
-By that time, he and his wife, Susan Hogan, already had three children.
+By that time, he and his wife, Suzanne Hogan, already had three children.
 “I was a bit of an oddity among my peers at both jobs,” Mosman says.
 On Saturdays, when things were less formal, Mosman would bring his kids into the Supreme Court, and they would make friends with his colleagues.
 When they left D.C., the family moved to Oregon.
 Mosman practiced privately for two years before becoming Federal prosecutor for the District of Oregon.
 After twelve years in that role, he was appointed by President George W. Bush to be the United States Attorney for Oregon, and he later became a federal judge in the same district.
 Today he is the chief judge.

 Contrary to what people might think, Judge Mosman believes that “you don’t have to be an angry, aggressive, or combative person to be a lawyer.”
 He says that you must, however, be prepared to engage in some conflict.
 One of the questions that used to weigh on him was, “If I am a person who engages in conflict for my career, can I be a disciple?”
 After reading the scriptures and examining examples of righteous people he says, “I am confident the answer is yes.”
 He goes on to explain, “When Jesus blessed the peacemakers, he wasn’t intending to eliminate people who necessarily have to stand up for things.”